Bachelor of Arts in Adult & Organizational Development

 Total Credit Hours34

 AOD strives to be a flexible and dynamic program that accommodates students transitioning in from other majors.
 AOD courses are offered both at Main campus and at Ambler.
-Although flexible, a minimum of three semesters is necessary to complete the AOD B.A. degree requirements.
+Although flexible, a minimum of three semesters is necessary to complete the AOD BA degree requirements.
 We strongly advise that no more than two other AOD courses be taken along with AOD 4396 Field Research: Practice in Professional Settings, the "capstone" course that is completed during the final semester prior to graduation.
 This capstone course requires the reflection on and application of AOD principles gained in prior courses.

 Suggested Academic Plan

-Requirements for New Students starting in the 2022-2023 Academic Year
+Suggested Plan for New Students Starting in the 2023-2024 Academic Year

 Year 1